PFAS in Kent County

-Perfluoroalkyl and polyfluoroalkyl substances (PFAS) are a large group of man-made chemicals that have been used in industry and consumer products worldwide since the 1950s.
+Per-and polyfluoroalkyl substances (PFAS) are a group of harmful man-made chemicals that have been present in thousands of everyday products since the 1950’s.

-- Some PFAS do not break down easily in the environment.
+- PFAS are known as “forever chemicals” since many of them don’t break down easily in the environment.

-- Most people in the United States have at least one type of PFAS in their bloodstream.2
+- Most people in the US and the rest of the world have some PFAS in their bloodstream.2

 - PFOS: Perfluorooctane sulfonic acid